Michael Chiklis

-Michael Charles Chiklis (born August 30, 1963) is an American actor.
-He is best known for his roles as Los Angeles Police Department (LAPD) Detective Vic Mackey on the FX police drama The Shield (2002–2008), for which he won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2002, and as Ben Grimm / The Thing in Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).
+Michael Charles Chiklis (born August 30, 1963) is an American actor, television producer, and director.
+He is known for his roles as Los Angeles Police Department (LAPD) Detective Vic Mackey on the FX police drama The Shield (2002–2008), for which he won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2002 and Golden Globe Award for Best Actor – Television Series Drama in 2003, and as superhero Ben Grimm / the Thing in Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).

-Other notable television roles of his include Commissioner Tony Scali on The Commish (1991–1996), Dell Toledo in American Horror Story: Freak Show (2014–2015), and Nathaniel Barnes in Gotham (2015–2017).
+Other notable television roles of his include Commissioner Tony Scali on The Commish (1991–1996), Dell Toledo on American Horror Story: Freak Show (2014–2015), Nathaniel Barnes on Gotham (2015–2017), and Red Auerbach on Winning Time (2022–2023).
 He has appeared in films such as Eagle Eye (2008), Hubie Halloween (2020), and Don't Look Up (2021).

 Early life

 Chiklis was born on August 30, 1963, in Lowell, Massachusetts.
 His mother, Katherine (née Vousboukis) (1939–2019), was a hospital administrative aide, and his father, Charles P. ("Charlie") Chiklis (1939–2020), ran a hair and beauty salon.
 Chiklis has been described as having inherited his acting ability from his mother.
 His father was a second-generation Greek American (his paternal ancestors came from Lesbos), and his mother was of Greek and Irish descent.
 Chiklis grew up in Andover, Massachusetts and began entertaining his family with celebrity imitations when he was five years old.

 As a child, Chiklis appeared in regional theater productions and became a member of the Actors' Equity Association at age 13.
 In the ninth grade, he portrayed Hawkeye Pierce in Andover High School's production of M*A*S*H. He graduated from Boston University College of Fine Arts with a Bachelor of Fine Arts.